theStrangeAdventurer/gatsby-obsidian-blog-starter/README.md

 - Replace all `/content/knowledgebase` to `/content/your_vault_folder_name`

+- `cp .env.examlpe .env` and change:
+  - METRIKA_TRACKING_ID
+  - YANDEX_VERIFICATION_CODE
+  - FAVICON_DOMAIN

-- `cp .env.examlpe .env` and change METRIKA_TRACKING_ID to real traking id or remove value if you don't need Yandex Metrika in your blog
+> Or remove values if you don't need Yandex Metrika, Yandex Webmaster, or favicons in your blog

+- Replcace static/favicon.ico with your favicon

+- Also you should replace siteMetadata information with your relevant data

 - `npm run dev`